AP Calculus AB - Unit 6 Study Guide

 Algebraic Manipulation (Division & Completing the Square)

 When basic integration and U-Substitution fail, we must alter the algebraic form of the integrand before integrating.
-These two algebra tricks are essential for AB Calculus.

 Long Division

-Example: ∫ (x² + x) / x dx = ∫ (x + 1) dx
+Example: ∫ (x² + x)/x dx = ∫ (x + 1) dx

 Completing the Square